He-Changhao/Machine-Learning/Dataset/CUFSF/Readme.txt

 64*80=5120.

 FERET.mat:
 The FERET images in the dataset are stored in the 'FERET.mat' file.
 This file contains two variables: 'fea' and 'gnd'.
-The 'fea' variable is a matrix of size (1194, 5120), where each row represents a unique sample.
+The 'fea' variable is a matrix of size (1194, 5120), where each row represents a sample.
 The 'gnd' variable corresponds to the labels associated with each sample.

 Sketch.mat:
 The Sketch images are stored in the 'Sketch.mat' file, and the structure is similar to the FERET images.